sasikumar090103/Eye-Tracking/README.md

     STEP 3 : pip install -r "requirements.txt"        #"Give the location of requirements.txt on your local storage"

     STEP 4 : pthon test.py

+Implemented using OPEN CV, MEDIAPIPE, NUMPY libraries.
+This Code Gets the video input from the user and Displays the eye movements and also mentions whether the person is looking inside the screen or not.